We are looking forward to welcoming you to the University of Cyprus.

 P.O.
 Box 20537

 As soon as the set of attested documents is received (one original and one duplicate) they will be forwarded to the Migration Department.
 When the entry permit visa (blue slip) is ready, it will be scanned and emailed to the student.

 This is the document necessary for traveling to Cyprus.
 The Cyprus airport security/authorities will accept the scanned colored version.
 The original will be given to you by the International Students and Staff Office upon your arrival in Cyprus.

 Non-EU students are required to show the following to the Immigration Authorities at Larnaca or Paphos Airport:

 1) Original Passport

-2) Copy of the Entry Visa (blue slip)
+2) Copy of your Entry Visa (Blue Slip)

 3) The acceptance letter from the University

-Please note that within ten days of your arrival, you should complete all the necessary procedures in order to submit the application for issuing your Temporary Residence Permit Card (M61 form).
+Please note that within seven days of your arrival, you should complete all the necessary procedures in order to submit the application for issuing your Temporary Residence Permit Card (MEDU1/MEDUM1 form).

 Once you have all the documents ready, you can arrange a meeting with the International Students and Staff Office, between 9:00-13:00 (Monday-Friday), by calling 22894050 or by email email@example.com in order to give you the original Blue Slip (Visa) and to submit your residence permit card visa documents.